stackimpact/stackimpact-go/README.md

 * `AppVersion` (Optional) Sets application version, which can be used to associate profiling information with the source code release.
 * `AppEnvironment` (Optional) Used to differentiate applications in different environments.
 * `HostName` (Optional) By default, host name will be the OS hostname.
+* `ProxyAddress` (Optional) Proxy server URL to use when connecting to the Dashboard servers.
 * `Debug` (Optional) Enables debug logging.